 Commonly criticized due to a lack of overall comfort, a CPAP mask can break down and are made much more uncomfortable from neglecting care.
 (If you want to read more about CPAP comfort, check out this article.)

-To clean your CPAP mask wipe it down on a weekly basis with CPAP mask-specific cleaners, non-fragrant soaps, and warm water.
+To clean your CPAP mask wipe it down on a weekly basis with CPAP mask-specific cleaners or warm sudsy water.

 To get the most out of your RemZzzs® liner you don’t need to clean it at all.
 Simply replace your RemZzzs® Mask Liner every day.
-Not only will it be more hygienic, wearing your mask liner will make your experience much more comfortable.
+Not only will it be more hygienic, but it will protect your mask cushion and make your experience much more comfortable.
 Do not wash your mask liner.

 Depending on your prescribed treatment, your device’s maintenance might require a unique routine.
 Here’s a collection of the different supplies that need to be regularly replaced: